hug-sch/vse-docs/video_sequencer/sequencer/header.rst

    Figure 9: Preview Overlays

 Name
    Enabling this option will show the name of the strip on top of the stripbar; aligned left at the start of the strip.
-The name of the strip is set in the Properties (see :ref:`Striptypes <name-property>` )
+The name of the strip is set in the Properties.

 Source
    With this option you can show the source filename and path of the strip.
 The source is set in the :ref:`Source panel <source-panel>`